"We Love and Grow Our Students!"

-School District Five is home to an outstanding four-year-old child development (CD) program.
-CD is open to district residents who turn four on or before September 1 of the applicable school year.
+School District Five is home to an outstanding 4-year-old Kindergarten program.
+It is open to district residents who turn four on or before September 1 of the applicable school year.
 Space is limited and acceptances are prioritized through a screening process designed to identify potential developmental weaknesses.

-Screening applications are available at any of the district’s twelve elementary schools beginning February 13, 2017.
-Students are screened in either late May 2017/early June 2017.
-Parents are notified by late July 2017 if their child is accepted.
+Screening applications are available at any of the district’s twelve elementary schools beginning February 18, 2019.
+Students are screened in either late May 2019/early June 2019.
+Parents are notified by late July 2019 if their child is accepted.

 Our 4-year-old Kindergarten classrooms operate on a full-day schedule, matching those of the elementary schools in which they are housed.
 Students eat lunch at school and take a short rest at mid-day.
 The program follows the The Big Day, Creative Curriculum and Project Approach preschool curriculum, and is designed to meet all state curriculum standards.

 4-year-old Kindergarten classrooms are currently housed at:

 Chapin Elementary (Chapin Elementary and Lake Murray Elementary zoned students)

 H.E.
 Corley Elementary (H.E.
 Corley and Ballentine Elementary)

 Nursery Road Elementary (Nursery Road and Irmo Elementary)